-Per Andersen is a Norwegian neuroscientist who has made fundamental contributions to the study of the hippocampus, the part of the brain associated with memory and spatial navigation.
-Per pioneered methods and tools that have advanced brain science, and his discoveries have shaped our understanding of neural circuitry.
+Per Andersen was a Norwegian neuroscientist who made fundamental contributions to the study of the hippocampus, the part of the brain associated with memory and spatial navigation.
+Per pioneered methods and tools that have advanced brain science, and his discoveries shaped our understanding of neural circuitry.

 As a medical student in the fledgling Oslo School of Neuroanatomy, Per’s career in neuroscience was inspired by influential mentors.
 Later, in collaboration with neurophysiologist John Eccles, Per discovered that ‘basket cells’ make inhibitory synapses in the hippocampus and cerebellum.
 This was the first inhibitory synapse ever identified.